 We have been tying quilts and donating them to organizations that assist the homeless for many years.
 From 2011 - 2017, volunteers have made 353 quilts, which have been delivered to Open Door Ministry, Haven House, and the Lansing City Rescue Mission.
 While there is still a great need for these quilts, we need more hands to help with the work of making them.
 The Monday afternoon group meets on the second and fourth Mondays of the month from 1:00 – 3:00 p.m.

 in the Quilt Room in the church basement; the Wednesday evening group meets every third Wednesday of the month from 6:30 - 8:00 p.m.

 in the same room.
 Please consider joining this important ministry even if you aren't available every month.
 No experience is necessary.
 For more info, contact Emily Wolf (517-332-2774) or Susan Stahl (517-281-2213).

-Nancy Tetzlaff (517-483-2595 or 586-675-1088) is the contact person for November.
-Thanks to Ann McCarthy for being our contact in October.
+Christine Sathianathan (517-330-3105) is the contact person for February.
+Thanks to Betsy Bricker for being our contact in January.
 Helping Hands provides meals and transportation to members and friends of UUMC during a time of need.

 Please review the UUMC Weather Cancellation Policy so you know what to expect when bad weather arrives.